GTMEGA/FTB-Utilities/README.md

 ### License

+MEGA Modifications Copyright (C) 2024 The MEGA Team

 GTNH Modifications Copyright (C) 2021-2022 The GTNH Team

-GTNH Changes are Dual Licensed:<br>
+GTNH/MEGA Changes are Dual Licensed:<br>
 For LatvianModder - Original MIT License<br>
 For everyone else, this code is licensed LGPL v3.0 or later.
 Feel free to use our changes, just give back any changes you make to the community as well!